sagemath/trac_to_gh/Issue 8031.md

 # Issue 8031: make graph_editor also available as a *method* on graphs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8031

 Original creator: was